 What are Premium Bonds?

 Premium Bonds were first introduced in 1956 as a form of saving.
+It is estimated that around 21 million people currently own premium bonds, totalling around £118bn in savings.
 Unlike normal forms of saving where interest is added to each account on a regular basis the interest on a Premium Bond is distributed by way of a monthly prize draw with a maximum prize of £1million.

 There is also the ability to redeem an investment holding at any time for the original price paid.